 We prove this by reducing a well-known NP-Hard problem (dominating set problem) to $ZCT_k$ in polynomial time.

-To have a better understading, consider the case where $k=1$.
+To have a better understanding, consider the case where $k=1$.
 For zombie player being able to capture survivor in

-one move, every vertex not occupied by a zombie, should have a zombie neighbour.
+one move, every vertex not occupied by a zombie, should have a zombie neighbor.
 This is exactly the definition

 of a dominating set.
 Dominating set is a subset $D$ of $V(G)$ such that every vertex not in $D$ is adjacent to